Azzam-Alhussain/FPGA-QHAR/README.md

 ## Contributions
-- Developed a scalable inference accelerator for transpose convolution operation for quantized DCGAN (QDCGAN) on top of [FINN by Xilinx](https://xilinx.github.io/finn/).
+- Developed a scalable inference accelerator for QHAR on top of [SimpleNet-PyTorch CNN](https://github.com/Coderx7/SimpleNet_Pytorch) & [NetDBFPGA](https://github.com/NetDBFPGA/ecv2021_demo/tree/master).
-- Provided a complete open-source framework (training to implementation stack) for investigating the effect of variable bit widths for weights and activations.
+- The developed network accelerator fused all convolutional, batch-norm, and ReLU operations into a single homogeneous layer and utilized the Lucas-Kanade motion flow method to enable an optimized on-chip engine computing on FPGA, while GPU, CPU, and Jetson don't have this capability.
-- Demonstrated that the weights and activations influence performance measurement, resource utilization, throughput, and the quality of the generated images.
+- Provided a complete open-source framework (training to implementation stack) for QHAR on SoC-FPGA and different hardware platforms.
-- The community can build upon our code, explore, and search efficient implementation of SRGAN on low-power FPGAs which are considered as a solution for a wide range of medical   and microscopic imaging applications.
+- Demonstrated that the small version of UCF101 which is [UCF24](https://github.com/gurkirt/realtime-action-detection/blob/master/data/ucf24.py) datasets effect positively the performance & accuracy, resource utilization, and throughput.
-The developed network accelerator fused all convolutional, batch-norm, and ReLU operations into a single homogeneous layer and utilized the Lucas-Kanade motion flow method to enable an optimized on-chip engine computing on FPGA, while GPU, CPU, and Jetson don't have this capability.
+- The community can build upon our code, explore, and search efficient implementation of Multimodal fusion for comprehensive ADAS with HAR action understanding on low-power FPGAs which are considered as a solution for a wide range of Autonomous applications.

 ## Getting Started

 ### Requirement
-* Nvidia GPU
+* Local Nvidia GPU or [Google Cloud GPU with Colab](https://colab.research.google.com/)
 * Linux Ubuntu 18.04
-* Python 3.6+
+* Python 3.7+
-* Pytorch 1.4.0+
+* Pytorch v1.12.0+
-* Vivado 2019.3+
+* Vivado 2018.3
 * PYNQ framework 2.6
-* Xilinx SoC-FPGAs Pynq supported (ex: Ultra96 & ZCU104)
+* AMD SoC-FPGAs Pynq supported (ex: Kria KV260 & ZCU104)

 ### HW/SW training & implementation